-Caffeine Anhydrous Powder Treats Babies with Apnea
+Caffeine Powder Is Effective for Babies with Sleep Apnea

 Caffeine anhydrous powder is a form of coffee powder that has been dried where the water content has been removed.
 The term “anhydrous” means “without water” indicating that this type of caffeine supplement can be purchased in dry, powdered form.